 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Greenwood Village students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Greenwood Village students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Greenwood Village District Curriculum Used in Our In-Home Tutoring Programs

 The Greenwood Village schools follow academic standards set forth by the state.
 They are clear and consistent, rigorous, require students to think at a high level, allow for student success in a global society, and are evidence-based.
 Also, success involves a rigorous curriculum, high and clear expectations, collaboration among staff members, trustful relationships among all parties, a nurturing learning environment, and schools continually evolving in the necessary areas.

 We currently cover the following Greenwood Village-area school district: Cherry Creek School District.